erf/flim/README.md

 Load (and cache) images by calling `Sprite.load` or `Assets.loadImage` during `Game.initialize`.

-Render sprites using `SpriteBatchMapRenderer` (in most cases), and call it's `render` method in `Game.render`.
+Render sprites using a `SpriteBatchMap` (in most cases), and call it's `render` method in `Game.render`.

 Call `AnimatedSprite.update` in `Game.update`, before adding its `sprite` to a renderer.

-Remember to call `clear` on any renderer before adding sprites to it in the update method.
+Remember to call `clear` on `SpriteBatchMap` before adding sprites to it in the update method.

 A render loop takes care of updating your game objects at ~60 fps.